All Blog Posts

 3. Database is defined by the LGPD as a “structured set of personal data, kept in one or several locations, in electronic or physical support”.

-4. Controller is in the lGPD defined as a “natural person or legal entity, of public or private law, that has competence to make the decisions regarding the processing of personal data”.
+4. Controller is in the LGPD defined as a “natural person or legal entity, of public or private law, that has competence to make the decisions regarding the processing of personal data”.

 5. Processor is defined by the LGPD as a “natural person or legal entity, of public or private law, that processes personal data in the name of the controller”.